Board of Education Code of Conduct and Roles

 Code of Conduct

-- Recognize that a school board member has no legal authority as an individual and decisions can be made only by a majority vote at a school board meeting.
+I shall recognize that a Board member has no legal authority as an individual and that decisions can be made only by a majority vote at a public Board meeting; and

-- Abide by majority decisions of the school board, while retaining the right to seek changes in such decisions through ethical and constructive channels.
+I shall abide by majority decisions of the Board, while retaining the right to seek changes in such decisions through ethical and constructive channels.

 Role of the Board of Education